 He has remained a crossover sensation since the ‘90s and has six Grammy Award nominations under his belt.
 His tours are the stuff of legends and attract fans from across America.

-Chesney began the decade as a relative unknown, producing a few moderately successful albums.
-In 1996, he began to achieve mainstream success with his album, Me and You.
+Chesney began the decade as relatively unknown, producing a few moderately successful albums.
+In 1996, he began to achieve mainstream success with his album Me and You.

 From there, he continued to grow in popularity as the decade drew closer to a close.